vsumpi/race-manager/README.md

+[ARCHIVED, OLD]
+This repo is archived, because I will continue this in an other repo.

 #PROJECT BiFrost
 A project that uses a Raspberry Pi Zero 2 W and a 64x32 rgb matrix.
 Displaying the current time and a :30s countdown on it.